facebookresearch/fastMRI/fastmri_examples/unet/README.md

 python train_unet_demo.py
 ```

+If you run with no arguments, the script will create a `fastmri_dirs.yaml` file
+in the root directory that you can use to store paths for your system.
+You can
-You can also pass options at the command line:
+also pass options at the command line:

 ```bash
 python train_unet_demo.py \